 In the event of a successful bid, Oslo’s Ullevaal Stadium and Trondheim’s Lerkendal Stadium would host games in Norway.

 Other planned host cities include Stockholm, Solna and Gothenburg in Sweden, Helsinki and Tampere in Finland, and Copenhagen and Odense in Denmark.
 The final would be held at Sweden’s 50,000-capacity Friends Arena.

 Lise Klaveness is president of the Norwegian Football Association.
 She said that women’s football in the Nordic countries has so much to offer: “We offer to share with the rest of Europe our joint ambition to leave a long-lasting legacy of truly equal opportunities in football.”

 Karl-Erik Nilsson, president of the Swedish Football Association, said of the joint bid that “together we are stronger.”

 “Together we will provide a unique experience for both players and supporters.
 All Nordic football associations agrees about the importance of organizing major championships in our countries, and together we have great ambitions for the development of women’s football.
 The UEFA Women’s Euro in the Nordic countries will strengthen the women’s football with a focus on sustainability, safety, and equal societies,” he added.

 The region is no stranger to hosting major tournaments.
 Sweden hosted the World Cup in 1995 and European Championships in 1997 and 2013.
 The 1997 tournament was co-hosted with Norway, which also hosted the tournament by itself in 1987.

 Denmark hosted the European Championships in 1991.
 One year later, Denmark also hosted the men’s version of the tournament.

 Despite this strong heritage and experience, the Nordic countries face tough competition in the bid process.
-France, Poland, Switzerland and Ukraine are among the other nations that also want to host the 2025 tournament.
+France and Poland have confirmed their bids, along with a joint bid from Switzerland and Liechtenstein.